v4iv/theleakycauldronblog/src/pages/blog/scraping-dynamic-single-page-websites-with-scrapy-and-selenium.md

 ```

 You'll notice a browser opens up and the page is loaded, and when the scraping is complete you can open the CSV file and see the data.

+*But one of the most frustrating parts of automated web scraping is constantly dealing with IP blocks and CAPTCHAs.
+To deal with those it's best to use a professional scraping service like [Scraper API](https://www.scraperapi.com/?fpr=theleakycauldronblog&utm_source=blog&utm_medium=cpc&utm_campaign=scraperapi_affiliate).
+Scraper API rotates IP addresses with each request, from a pool of millions of proxies across over a dozen ISPs, and automatically retries failed requests, so you will never be blocked.
+Scraper API also handles CAPTCHAs for you, so you can concentrate on turning websites into actionable data.*
+*(affiliate)*